svbackend/natai-diary/NOTES.md

 I don't even know why I'm working on diary if I didn't finish with user flow yet.

+---

+Decided to switch to auth flow first.
+Added registration page and not-verified page (user is redirected to this page after registration).
+I would say progress is decent, but I'm feeling like shit today =(

 ### Nov 27, 2022

 Pretty decent progress with landing page, login flow and global state.